-Both statements report information about Roswell Park's resources and its activities that describe the financial results of the fiscal year and Roswell Park's net position as of the end of the year.
+Both statements report information about Roswell Park's resources and its activities that describe the financial results of the fiscal years and Roswell Park's net position as of the year ends.
 They also report Roswell Park's net position and changes in it.

 Net position is the difference between assets and liabilities.
-Over time, increases or decreases in Roswell Park's net position is one indicator of whether Roswell Park's financial health is improving, or deteriorating.
+Over time, increases or decreases in Roswell Park's net position is one indicator of whether Roswell Park's financial health is improving or deteriorating.
 Other non-financial factors such as changes in Roswell Park's patient base, mix of services provided, local, state and federal economic factors should also be considered.

-The Statement of Cash Flows
+The Statements of Cash Flows

-The statement reports cash receipts, cash payments and net changes in cash resulting from operating, investing and financing activities.
-It describes sources of cash, uses of cash and the change in cash balance during the fiscal year.
+The statements report cash receipts, cash payments and net changes in cash resulting from operating, investing and financing activities.
+It describes sources of cash, uses of cash and the change in cash balance during the fiscal years.